St. Louis-area mom, 2 children killed; baby taken, but safe - WTMJ

 The killings happened late Thursday in north St. Louis County, said St. Louis County police spokeswoman Tracy Panus.
 Police on Friday identified the victims as Roseann McCulley, 34, her 13-year-old son Kayden Johnson and her 6-year-old daughter Kaylee Brooks.

+County police Lt.
+Col. Steve Sack said at a news conference that officers had been called to the home earlier Thursday, when a neighbor reported a suspicious person between two homes.
+Sack said officers didn’t find anyone and left.

-McCulley entered the home with a weapon Thursday night and confined the family for several hours before killing them, police said.
+Police now believe that McCulley entered the home with a weapon and held the family against their will for hours before killing them and leaving with the baby.
+Police came back after after a neighbor reported hearing gunshots.

+Police also said they had been searching for McCulley earlier Thursday after Roseann McCulley told them he abused her recently.

-Meanwhile, police launched a manhunt for the gunman.
-Police said officers were closing in on McCulley when he fatally shot himself.
+Meanwhile, police launched a manhunt for McCulley, who had been charged in an at-large warrant with three counts of first-degree murder.
+Police said officers were closing in on McCulley when he fatally shot himself in the city of St. Louis.

-The Missouri State Highway Patrol tweeted that the 1-year-old was taken to a hospital to be checked by doctors as a precaution.
+Authorities on Friday also announced that Michelle Clayton, 55, was charged with a felony related to the crime.
+A probable cause statement said Clayton “misled and lied to police to prevent the apprehension of Bobby McCulley.”

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.